Sleepytale vs Calm: Which Bedtime Story App Is Better for Kids?

 This is where the gap is widest.
 Calm offers a library of over 500 Sleep Stories, many narrated by recognizable voices.
 They are well produced and professionally written.
 But they are the same stories for every child.
 Your kid listens to the same narrative as every other kid, and once they have heard a story, that story is done.

 For parents of kids who go through phases (and every kid goes through phases), this is a massive difference.
-When your child decides that everything must involve penguins this month, Sleepytale can make that happen tonight.
-With Calm, you are hoping their fixed library has something close enough.
+With Calm, you are hoping their catalog has something close enough.
+With Sleepytale, the story is already about exactly what your child wants.

 Content Variety: What Each App Actually Offers